 In order to use SideMenu in your project, create a Generic UI screen using the Side menu main window template in Studio.

 DataGrid is a visual component alternative to Table.
 It has much better performance, especially on large data sets, and provides different ways to display dynamic content.
 DataGrid is a wrapper around Vaadin's Grid component.
-We are working on support for all of its native features, as well as providing compatibility with CUBA mechanisms and implementing Table features like grouping.
+We are working on support for all of its native features, as well as providing compatibility with CUBA mechanisms and implementing Table features.

 Polymer UI is a new way to quickly create front-end portals with mobile-first responsive interface.
 We recommend to use this technology to create custom and mobile-ready customer-faced front-ends, keeping administrative UI and back-office screens developed using the standard generic user interface as the most efficient and rapid way.